Welcome to the official landing page of the unofficial Star Wars: What the Prequels Should Have Been project. #RebootthePrequels

 - This script picks up roughly 18 months to 2 years after Episode I, as opposed to the better part of a decade between the first two movies in Lucas’s prequels.

 - It’s Clone Wars (plural) and not Clone War (singular).
 There are many battles on many different systems over the course of many, many years.

 - The Mandalorians are slowly forming the role we assumed they had all along: Bounty Hunters.

 - Maul remains a threat.

-Episodes II and III are coming soon!
+Episodes III is coming soon!
 Please subscribe to the blog or follow me on social media so you don’t miss the release date.

 While you’re waiting, don’t forget to check out my analysis of the other Star Wars films:

 Comments on this page are welcome!
 I’d love to hear from other Star Wars fans.